fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ### Fri 10/09
-- Catherine Carstairs, “‘Our Sickness Record Is a National Disgrace’: Adelle Davis, Nutritional Determinism, and the Anxious 1970s”, 461--91.
+- NO NEW READING OMG IT'S A MIRACLE

 {% include alert.html class='danger' title='No Weekly Reflection' text="
 We're taking a much-needed break from the weekly reflections (and next week, too, as planned).
-This week we're going to have a READING QUIZ, primarily on the main points of the FRIDAY READING, but with a few big-picture questions about the other readings for this week.
+This week we're going to have a READING QUIZ as a way of summing up a few big-picture questions about the TWO readings for this week and the corresponding discussion posts.
+The quiz questions will be closely tied to the summary and connection responses I see on the discussion board as well as my comments on them.
+To prepare for the quiz, do the readings (obviously), and make sure to skim through the discussion board for those days as well--the quiz will seem much more familiar that way.
 "%}